codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/What-we-ll-learn-2881.md

 2. Write text to files directly from the CLI
 3. Concatenate text to the same file
 4. Read files on the CLI
-6. Find files and directories by its name
+6. Find files and directories
-5. Search for text patterns in the specified file
+5. Search for text patterns in files
 6. Execute multiple commands at once
 7. Search through the bash command history